A new literary prize for underrepresented voices in nature writing

-The Nan Shepherd Prize is now accepting submissions until 10 September 2019.
-During the submissions period, the Canongate team will offer resources intended to demystify the publishing process.
+Submissions for the Nan Shepherd Prize closed on 10 September 2019.
+A shortlist will be announced in October 2019, and the winner will be announced in November 2019.
+During the submissions period, the Canongate team offered resources intended to demystify the publishing process.
 You can view these here.

 Nan Shepherd is one of our most beloved authors and while her classic of nature writing The Living Mountain took three decades to first find a publisher, today the book is recognised as a masterpiece and Nan is inspiring a new generation of writers.
 We felt that a prize named after her was a fitting way to honour her legacy.